 24G.
 Minister or local government may further restrict burning of garden refuse

-(1) On the recommendation of the Chief Executive Officer the Minister may, by notice published in the Gazette, prohibit or impose restrictions on the burning of garden refuse that is otherwise permitted under section 24F.
+(1) On the recommendation of the FES Commissioner the Minister may, by notice published in the Gazette, prohibit or impose restrictions on the burning of garden refuse that is otherwise permitted under section 24F.

 (2) A local government may, by notice published in the Gazette and a newspaper circulating in its district, prohibit or impose restrictions on the burning of garden refuse within its district that is otherwise permitted under section 24F.